Convex-Dev/design/README.md

 | [convex-api-py](https://github.com/Convex-Dev/convex-api-py) | Python REST client                            | Active     | billbsing
 | [convex-api-js](https://github.com/Convex-Dev/convex-api-js) | NodeJS REST client                            | Active     | billbsing
 | [convex.cljc](https://github.com/Convex-Dev/convex.cljc)     | Clojure libraries, Convex Lisp Runner         | Active     | helins

+## Ecosystem Projects

+We maintain a list of [Ecosystem Projects](ecosystem/index.md) as a shared resource for the community.

+If you would like your project listed, please send a PR for the linked page.

 ## Contributing